 SELECTING THE RIGHT KIDS’ CHRISTMAS TREE

-In a world with two little ones, going with an artificial tree is the way to go.
+In a world with two kids, going with an artificial tree is the way to go.
 Choosing to display an artificial tree means less of a mess my kids can get into.
-Artificial trees are great for kid-friendly decorating because they have less set-up and continual care.
+Artificial trees are great for kid-friendly Christmas decorating because they have less set-up and continual care.
 This makes it my top choice for a kids’ Christmas tree.

 KID-PROOF THEIR CHRISTMAS ORNAMENTS

-There are tons of gorgeous kid-friendly ornaments to choose from during the holiday season.
+There are many gorgeous kid-friendly ornaments to choose from during the holiday season.
 Some are beautiful in the colors and sparkle, others can carry sentimental value.